 Visitors should also come prepared for the weather conditions.
 The weather during the day can get very hot and overnight very cold, with temperatures sometimes falling below 0 degrees Celsius.

 - Wet weather and windproof jacket and pants

 - Warm, thermal clothing, jacket, beanie, hat or cap, gloves, scarf

-- Warm blanket
+- Warm blanket and/or sleeping bag

 - Comfortable, sturdy walking shoes